Skip to product information

 View Product Details

-As tech bosses fall in line with fascism, tech workers are fighting back.
-This is the rousing inside story of their movement—and how it spawned the right-wing, anti-worker backlash now reshaping the industry.
+As tech bosses fall in line with the right, tech workers are fighting back.
+This is the rousing inside story of their movement—and the way it spawned an anti-worker backlash now reshaping the industry.

 But as their struggle grew, so did the employers’ backlash.
-A new class consciousness took root among the billionaire owners.
-Hellbent on stamping out any and all dissent, tech executives embraced Trumpism, fired organizers, and began lashing out against the “woke” ideology they blamed for turning their once loyal employees against them.
+A new class consciousness took root among tech's billionaire owners.
+Hell-bent on stamping out any and all dissent, tech executives embraced Trumpism, fired organizers, and began lashing out against the “woke” ideology they blamed for turning their once loyal employees against them—and replacing the good tech jobs of the 2010s with incessant layoffs, grind culture, and a management style that treats workers as disposable.

 files/i.png Icon